 License

 Both Cinny and Quiet have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both tools have similar popularity levels, with Cinny having 3,735 stars and Quiet having 2,609 stars on GitHub.
-In terms of developer contributions, Cinny has 545 forks, indicating moderate developer engagement.
+Both tools have similar popularity levels, with Cinny having 3,850 stars and Quiet having 2,638 stars on GitHub.
+In terms of developer contributions, Cinny has 574 forks, indicating moderate developer engagement.

-Both projects show recent activity, with Cinny last updated 8 hours ago and Quiet 2 days ago.
+Both projects show recent activity, with Cinny last updated 7 days ago and Quiet 2 days ago.

 Both tools share common technology foundations, being built with JavaScript, Typescript, JSX.
-However, they differ in their additional technology choices: Cinny uses CSS, SCSS while Quiet leverages Bash, Python, C, Objective-C, Java, C++, Ruby, Swift, Kotlin, MATLAB, NestJS.
+However, they differ in their additional technology choices: Cinny uses CSS, SCSS while Quiet leverages Bash, Python, C, Objective-C, Java, Swift, C++, Ruby, Kotlin, MATLAB, NestJS.

 Both projects started around the same time, with Cinny beginning 5 years ago and Quiet 5 years ago.